OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/simul_derivs.rst

 Automatic Generation of Coloring
 ################################
-Although you can compute the coloring manually, if you know enough information about your problem, doing so can be challenging.
-Also, it should be noted that even small changes to your model (e.g. adding new constraints or chaning the sparsity of a sub-component) can totally change the simultaneous coloring of your model.
+Although you can compute the coloring manually if you know enough information about your problem, doing so can be challenging.
+Also, it should be noted that even small changes to your model, e.g., adding new constraints or changing the sparsity of a sub-component, can change the simultaneous coloring of your model.
 So care must be taken to keep the coloring up to date when you change your model.

 To streamline the process, OpenMDAO provides an automatic coloring algorithm.
 OpenMDAO assigns random numbers to the non-zero entries of the partial derivative jacobian, then solves for the total derivatives to find the non-zero entries which it runs a coloring algorithm on.

-OpenMDAO finds the non-zero entries based on the :ref:`declare_partials<feature_sparse_partials>` calls from all the components in your model, so if you're not specifying the sparsity of the partial derivatives of your components, then the automatic coloring isn't going to work for your model.
+OpenMDAO finds the non-zero entries based on the :ref:`declare_partials<feature_sparse_partials>` calls from all of the components in your model, so if you're not specifying the sparsity of the partial derivatives of your components, then it won't be possible to find an automatic coloring for your model.

 The *color_info* data structure can be generated automatically using the following command: